TUNISIA-user/GK--CHAT/README.md

  const {username,email,password} = Object.fromEntries(formData)
     toast.success("hello")
     console.log(username)
-} get the data by name
+} get the data by name get the data by name get the data by name